Robert076/first-terraform-project/README.md

 ### ⚙️ Setup (macOS):

-1. Install tfenv, a version manager for Terraform (homebrew only supports fully open-source licenses, so we cannot `brew install terraform`):
+1. Install tfenv, a version manager for Terraform (homebrew only supports fully open-source licenses, so we cannot `brew install terraform` since it is outdated):

 ```bash
 brew install tfenv